Cpaluszek/ft_irc/README.md

 # ft_irc
 This project is about creating our own IRC server.
 We will use an actual IRC client to connect to the server and test it.
-Internet is ruled by solid standards protocols that allow connected computers to interact with each other.

 ## IRC
 **Internet Relay Chat** is a text-based communication protocol on the Internet.